paul-alkhimov/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 can't be moved from), but I'm going to skip over them in this article.

-## References as function arguments (are lvalues)
+## References as function parameters (are lvalues)

-References as function arguments are relevant here because they allow us to bind to arguments depending on their value category.
+References as function parameters are relevant here because they allow us to bind to arguments depending on their value category.

 There are two types of reference declarations in C++.
 The pre-C++ 11 is called now `lvalue reference` (and uses one `&`), and the new C++ 11 called `rvalue reference` (that looks like `&&`).

-If a function has `lvalue reference` argument, then it can be called it with an `lvalue`, but not an `rvalue`.
+If a function has `lvalue reference` parameter, then it can be called with an `lvalue`, but not an `rvalue`.

 {% highlight c++ linenos %}